Avi0n/aqua-telegram-bot/README.md

 https://imgur.com/a/aRS72Vf
 Why is it called Aqua?
 Because this bot was originally thought to be pretty useless, just like the goddess from KonoSuba.

-Requires Python 3 and MySQL/MariaDB
+Requires [PyPy 3](https://www.pypy.org/) and MySQL/MariaDB
 Python packages are managed by pip in requirements.txt
 At the moment, Aqua supports up to 3 different Telegram rooms.
-This was a conscious design decision because I did not want unauthorized rooms to be able to use the bot.
+This was a conscious design decision because I did not want my instance of the bot to be shared and used by unauthorized rooms.

 Aqua currently supports the following commands:
 *  /karma: Shows the current number of points users in the group chat have